Guseyn/guseyn.com/web-app/md/posts/templates-instead-of-reactivity.md

 # HTML Templates Instead of Reactivity
 <div class="date">8 December 2023</div>

-In this post, I will try to convince you that the amount of complexity you bring into you project to synchronize your application state with what a user sees on a screen is not worth it. **Reactivity** is not worth it.
+In this post, I will try to convince you that the amount of complexity you bring into your project to synchronize your application state with what a user sees on a screen is not worth it. **Reactivity** is not worth it.
 It's not worth it to use weird abstractions like **JSX** or other languages which produces **HTML** or **JS**.
 Bringing in build systems, package managers with tons of dependencies and other type of complexity like **Virtual DOM** just to build the frontend of your application is also not worth it.
 <br>

 ## What's the Selling Point of Modern Frameworks?